 Director, Legal Services Division

-Chief Counsel, Standing Committee on Legal Aid and Indigent Defendants
+Chief Counsel, Standing Committee on Legal Aid and Indigent Defense

 Jason T. Vail leads the Legal Services Division in its mission to expand access to justice for all persons resulting from the provision of, and appropriate funding for, legal assistance, counsel, and representation in the nation's civil, criminal, and military justice systems.
-In his role as Division Director, he also serves as Chief Counsel to the Standing Committee on Legal Aid and Indigent Defendants (SCLAID).
+In his role as Division Director, he also serves as Chief Counsel to the Standing Committee on Legal Aid and Indigent Defense (SCLAID).
 In the decade prior to his promotion to Division Director, Jason served as Chief Counsel to the ABA Standing Committee on Legal Assistance for Military Personnel (LAMP).
 As a part of this work, he led the creation of the ABA Military and Veterans Legal Center and its programs and initiatives, including the ABA Military Pro Bono Project and ABA Veterans Claims Assistance Network.
 Before joining the ABA in 2008, Jason's legal practice focused exclusively on civil legal aid, which included nearly seven years as a staff attorney in the Seattle office of Northwest Justice Project, Washington State's largest statewide civil legal aid program for the poor.
 Building on his experience as a front-line legal aid attorney, Jason continued working with the national civil legal aid community as a legal editor of CLEARINGHOUSE REVIEW: A JOURNAL OF POVERTY LAW AND POLICY, published by the Sargent Shriver National Center on Poverty Law in Chicago.
 Jason received his B.A. in Business Administration from Eastern Washington University and his J.D. cum laude from Gonzaga University School of Law.

 Counsel/Director, Resource Center for Access to Justice Initiatives